John Davis (British businessman): Legacy

 was probably as ruthless a man as I have ever come across.
 He was disliked intensely by almost everyone on the creative side of the British film industry because he was a bully who brought an accountant’s rationale to bear on every artistic decision.
 The subject of a film was irrelevant.
 All that mattered to JD was the balance sheet.
 Under his aegis, Rank began to pander to the lucrative US market by putting American characters played by failing American stars into British stories.
 As a result, the pictures lost their identity and, like the Europuddings of later years, became bland midAtlantic tosh that ended up pleasing no one.

-Attenborough did admit though that Davis gave him assistance in developing Ghandi.
+Attenborough did admit though that Davis gave him assistance in developing Gandhi.